In 1881, during his 1st working visit to the USA, Nicola Tesla became Orphan's secret action-packed equivalent of "Mr. Q" from England's MI6

-The Southern Cross, the second of these two, will be the first one that Upper Columbus, LLC publishes, this March.
+The Southern Cross, the second of these two, will be the first one that Upper Columbus, LLC publishes, this Spring (2020).

-However, you can test-drive it's smoothness for FREE, right now!
+However, you can test-drive it for FREE right now!
 No questions asked:

-This link takes you to The Southern Cross' first 132 action-packed pages:
+This link takes you to The Southern Cross' s first few chapters: